 Bhoopchand also spent an inordinately long time on the suitability of Twitter for health professionals.
 He conflated it with face-to-face interaction between doctor and patient.
-He quite rightly said Twitter was not suitable for doctor-patient consultations.
+He also said Twitter was not suitable for doctor-patient consultations.

 Click here to read: ‘Dog did not bark’ – proof of his innocence?

+The study is titled Low carbohydrate versus isoenergetic balanced diets for reducing weight and cardiovascular risk: a systematic review and meta-analysis.
 It has become known as the “Stellenbosch Review” and the ” Naudé Review”.
 That’s after lead author Dr Celeste Naudé of Stellenbosch University’s Centre for Evidence-based Health Care.
 However, it’s actually a Stellenbosch-UCT-Cochrane Collaboration review.

 In his evidence in chief, Noakes told the hearing that “some important people in this trial are involved in that paper”.

-(Click here to read the academics letter and his response.)
+Click here to read the academics letter and his response.

-Noakes has presented evidence that the researchers intended to publish their study in February 2013 but only did so in July 2014.
+Noakes also presented evidence that the researchers intended to publish their study in February 2013 but only did so in July 2014.
 He speculated that this may have been because results were “not what they really wanted”.
 They had to “ do something to make the results more acceptable”.

 That’s a “big jump”, Noakes told the hearing, because “we all trust everyone and I am a scientist and I trust people to be honest”.